Millions of us take our cars on holiday every year to save the hassle and expense of flying, but will your insurance cover you?

 Do I need a Green Card?

-In the past you had to take a Green Card (a special form provided by insurers) if you took your car abroad as evidence that it was insured, but these days your insurance certificate is all you need if you are travelling within the EU.
+In the past, you had to take a Green Card (a special form provided by insurers) if you took your car abroad as evidence that it was insured, but these days your insurance certificate is all you need if you are travelling within the EU.

 Some other countries, including Iceland, Norway and Switzerland, will also accept your car insurance certificate alone.

-However, if you are travelling around Eastern Europe and visiting non-EU countries, you may find a Green Card is compulsory.
+However, if you are travelling around Eastern Europe and visiting non-EU countries, you may find that a Green Card is compulsory.
 If you need one, contact your insurer.
 They’ll either send you a Green Card, which usually takes up to 6 weeks to arrive, or they’ll let you know how to download a Green Card to print off yourself.

 Breakdown cover

 As with car insurance, the level of cover you get will vary.
-Some policies have lower claim limits than others; some will arrange for your car to be transported home if it cannot be repaired while you’re away, others will only pay for you to go back and pick it up.
+Some policies have lower claim limits than others; some will arrange for your car to be transported home if it cannot be repaired while you’re away, while others will only pay for you to go back and pick it up.

 It’s a good idea to make sure your car has been serviced regularly as you may be asked for evidence of this if you have to make a claim.